Unity-Technologies/com.unity.probuilder/docs/docs/texturing/uv-editor-toolbar.md

 ## Vertex, Edge Face

-The second button group contains shortcuts to ProBuilder's [Element Editing Modes](@todo).
-When using [Manual UV Editing](@todo), this allows you to select and manipulate UVs by Vertex, Edge, or Face.
+The second button group contains shortcuts to ProBuilder's [Element Editing Modes](../general/fundamentals/#modes).
+When using [Manual UV Editing](manual-uvs-actions), this allows you to select and manipulate UVs by Vertex, Edge, or Face.
+When using [Auto UVs](auto-uvs-actions) you may only edit UVs per-face.

 ---